465 7:26

 Exercise App Encourages Fitness While Helping Sick Kids

-A North Carolina man’s software app forces users to make donations when they slack off their fitness routines.
+A North Carolina man’s exercise app forces users to make donations when they slack off their fitness routines.

 Subscribe Now For A Free Five Step Tutorial